-According to a SAPA report, at least 21 people died in one week during December 2013 after contracting pneumonic plague (a form of Bubonic plague).
+In 2013 at least 21 people died in one week during December after contracting pneumonic plague (one of the three forms of plague - see below).

 The Bubonic plague signified real terror in urban communities for hundreds of years.
 Spread by airborne bacteria or by infected fleas living on rats in unhygienic urban conditions, this disease wiped out two-thirds of the inhabitants of parts of Europe in the 14th century.